PaulTR/AndroidDemoProjects/README.md

 IconColorization: Goes over using Picasso to change the color of drawables programatically.

+JobScheduler: Demo of a simple JobScheduler from Android Lollipop to set up periodic background tasks.

 MediaSessionwithMediaStyleNotification: Example of using a media session with the MediaStyle notification for Android Lollipop.
 These notifications are used for lock screen media controls.

 NavigationDrawer: An example of using the navigation drawer in an activity to load fragments.
 Also an example of Square's Otto library for firing events from a list to the activity.